-I've lost count just how many times I've heard couples deciding to use a friend who has a fancy camera to shoot their wedding for free, or uncle Roberto (who shoots for National Geographic) wants to do the wedding photography as a gift.
+I've lost count just how many times I've heard of couples deciding to use friends who have a fancy camera to shoot their wedding for free, or do the wedding photography as a gift.
 In principle it sounds like you're onto a winner.
-Saving £££'s to spend elsewhere - What could go possibly go wrong.
+Saving £££'s to spend elsewhere - What could go possibly go wrong!

-Just because the tools are there and more accessible than ever, does not mean that the person behind the lens knows what they are doing.
-And even if they do know what they are doing (like Uncle Bob from Nat Geo) they will probably not have the experience of shooting a wedding first hand nor appreciate the responsibility or the pressure that is on their shoulders to get it right first time, because there are no second chances.
+Just because the tools are there and more accessible than ever, doesn’t mean that the person behind the lens knows what they are doing.
+And even if they do know what they are doing they will probably not have the experience of shooting a wedding first hand nor will they appreciate the responsibility or the pressure that is on their shoulders to get it right first time, because there are no second chances at weddings.
 It's clichéd but it's true - the memories will fade but your photographs will last generations and there's no going back to repeat the day if the photos end up ruined.

 When you invest in a full time professional wedding photographer to shoot your day, you will be reassured that this is their sole profession.
 It's their life.
 They will be insured, they will have back up equipment and back up back up equipment.
 They will (hopefully) shoot to dual card slots and have enough batteries to sink a battleship.
-They will have no day job to contend with, they will have plenty of experience of weddings at different locations and they will have processes in place for backing up your images and storing them as well as taking care of your personal data safely.
+They will have no day job to contend with, they will have plenty of experience being the main wedding photographer at different locations and they will have processes in place for backing up your images and storing them as well as taking care of your personal data safely.

-They do this, weekend after weekend and they love the pressure and the responsibility of shooting a wedding.
-They are creative & talented & they are passionate.
-They won't drink your bar dry or catch up with long lost friends.
-They won't be distracted and they are your eyes and ears.
-They are focused on your wedding, giving you the best possible pictures and keeping your pictures safe.
+They do this job, weekend after weekend and they love the pressure and the responsibility of shooting a wedding.
+They are creative & talented & passionate.
+They won't drink your bar dry or catch up with long lost friends (I hope!).
+They will be your eyes and ears and they are focused on your wedding, giving you the best possible pictures and keeping your pictures safe.

-My advice is simple, if you are thinking of having a friend take your wedding photos, make sure you and your partner are 110% happy that if things don't turn out the way you had hoped, then that's ok with you and your friendship won't suffer.
+My advice is simple, if you are thinking of having a friend take your wedding photos for whatever reason, please make sure you and your partner are 1000% happy that if things don't turn out the way you had hoped, then that's ok and your friendship won't suffer.